Is data on the cloud failover appliance encrypted?

 The highest setting possible for Jumbo Frames is

 Please note that this will work on Nic1, but not on Nic0 (the two interfaces have different e1000 chipsets and also have different feature sets).
-No errors shown if it does not work when changing MTU size.
-The MTU value simply goes back to the default on reloading the page if the setting did not take.
+No errors shown if it doesn’t work when changing MTU size.
+The MTU value simply goes back to the default on reloading the page if the setting didn’t take.

 - Transfer settings from Nic0 to Nic1.

 - Enable Nic1.

 - Submit/Activate configuration changes.

 - Reboot the CFA to make sure changes apply.